pnp/graph-connectors-samples/samples/azure-logicapps-servicenow/README.md

 ## Minimal path to awesome

 The code in this repo includes the individual Logic Apps as well as the ARM/Bicep Template for setting up the full resource group.
 The steps below detail how to set up using the Azure Cloud Shell.
 Manual details will be added later.

+If you do not have a ServiceNow tenant that you can use, you can set one up at https://developer.servicenow.com at no cost.

 - Connect to the Azure Portal
 - Open Azure Cloud Shell and select Bash